yehia67/documentation/docs/CONTRIBUTING.md

 Our documentation is hosted on GitHub, which is a version control tool.
 To send us your content, you must use Git or GitHub.

-If you already have a GitHub account and Git is set up on your computer, go straight to [Creating a new branch](#creating-a-new-branch).
+If you already have a GitHub account and Git is set up on your computer, go straight to [Create a new branch](#create-a-new-branch).

 1. [Create a new GitHub account](https://github.com/) if you don't already have one
 2. [Set up Git](https://help.github.com/articles/set-up-git/)
 3. Go to our [documentation repository](https://github.com/iotaledger/documentation.git) and click **Fork** at the top of the page
 4. Copy your fork to your local machine by doing the following in the command prompt:
     ```cmd
-    git clone https://github.com/{your username}/documentation-markdown
+    git clone https://github.com/{your username}/documentation
     ```
 5. Create a reference to the root repository by doing the following:

     ```cmd
-    cd documentation-markdown
+    cd documentation
     git remote add upstream https://github.com/iotaledger/documentation.git
     git fetch upstream
     ```
-Now, your documentation directory will contain all the documentations files.
+Now, your documentation directory will contain all the documentation files.

 ### Create a new branch